lmuntaner/tech-introduction-product-people/docs/recommended-prework/reverse-string.md

 I recommend reading [this](https://codeburst.io/javascript-functions-understanding-the-basics-207dbf42ed99) article if you are not comfortable yet with the functions.

 In this step we are going to return something from our function.
-Which in turn will be printed back to us for the `console.log` after the call the the function.
+Which in turn will be printed back to us for the `console.log` after the calling the function.

 Go ahead and try this: